-The table below shows the amount of common stock of Boston Properties, Inc. and units of partnership interest in Boston Properties Limited Partnership (the "Operating Partnership") beneficially owned as of February 1, 2004 by:
+The table below shows the amount of common stock of Boston Properties, Inc. and units of partnership interest in Boston Properties Limited Partnership (the "Operating Partnership") beneficially owned as of February 1, 2005 by:

-- each director and nominee for director; - the Chairman of the Board, the President and Chief Executive Officer and the three other most highly compensated executive officers of Boston Properties each of whose compensation exceeded \$100,000 during the fiscal year ended December 31, 2003 (the "named executive officers"); - · all directors, nominees for director and executive officers of Boston Properties as a group; and - each person known by Boston Properties to hold more than 5% of our outstanding common stock.
+- each director and nominee for director; - the Chairman of the Board, the President and Chief Executive Officer and the three other most highly compensated executive officers of Boston Properties, each of whose compensation exceeded \$100,000 during the fiscal year ended December 31, 2004 (the "named executive officers"); - all directors, nominees for director and executive officers of Boston Properties as a group; and - each person known by Boston Properties to be the beneficial owner of more than 5% of our outstanding common stock.

-On February 1, 2004, there were:
+On February 1, 2005, there were:

-- (1) 98,403,145 shares of our common stock outstanding; - (2) 22,343,880 common units of partnership interest in the Operating Partnership ("common units") outstanding (other than the common units held by Boston Properties), each of which is redeemable for one share of Boston Properties' common stock (if Boston Properties elects to issue common stock rather than pay cash upon such redemption); - (3) 122,736 long term incentive units of partnership interest in the Operating Partnership issued pursuant to the Long Term Incentive Plan ("LTIP units"), each of which, upon the satisfaction of certain conditions, is convertible into one common unit; and - (4) 5,400,662 Series Two preferred units of partnership interest in the Operating Partnership ("Series Two preferred units"), each of which is currently convertible into approximately 1.312336 common units (or a total of 7,087,483 common units).
+- (1) 110,365,240 shares of our common stock outstanding; - (2) 21,529,390 common units of partnership interest in the Operating Partnership ("common units") outstanding (other than the common units held by Boston Properties), each of which is redeemable for

+- one share of Boston Properties' common stock (if Boston Properties elects to issue common stock rather than pay cash upon such redemption); - (3) 372,229 long term incentive units of partnership interest in the Operating Partnership issued pursuant to the Long Term Incentive Plan ("LTIP units"), each of which, upon the satisfaction of certain conditions, is convertible into one common unit; and - (4) 4,082,334 Series Two preferred units of partnership interest in the Operating Partnership ("Series Two preferred units"), each of which is currently convertible into approximately 1.312336 common units (or a total of 5,357,394 common units).

 The number of common shares "beneficially owned" by each stockholder is determined under rules issued by the SEC regarding the beneficial ownership of securities.
 This information is not necessarily indicative of beneficial ownership for any other purpose.
-Under these rules, beneficial ownership of common stock includes (i) any shares as to which the person or entity has sole or shared voting power or investment power and (ii) any shares as to which the person or entity has the right to acquire beneficial ownership within 60 days after February 1, 2004, including any shares which could be purchased by the exercise of options at or within 60 days after February 1, 2004.
-For purposes of the following table, Boston Properties has (1) assumed that all of the conditions required for all LTIP units to be convertible into an equal number of common units have been satisfied and (2) counted the beneficial ownership of common units, LTIP units and Series Two preferred units as the beneficial ownership of the number of shares of common stock for which such units may be redeemed (assuming in the case of LTIP units and Series Two preferred units, that they have first been converted into common units) if Boston Properties elected to issue common stock rather than pay cash upon such redemption.
-Ownership of these units technically does not constitute beneficial ownership of common stock under SEC Rule 13d-3 because, pursuant to section 8.6 of the limited partnership agreement of the Operating Partnership, the holders of the common units, LTIP units and Series Two preferred units are convertible for shares of common stock.
+Under these rules, beneficial ownership of common stock includes (i) any shares as to which the person or entity has sole or shared voting power or investment power and (ii) any shares as to which the person or entity has the right to acquire beneficial ownership within 60 days after February 1, 2005, including any shares which could be purchased by the exercise of options at or within 60 days after February 1, 2005.
+For purposes of the following table, Boston Properties has (1) assumed that all of the conditions required for all LTIP units to be convertible into an equal number of common units have been satisfied and (2) counted the beneficial ownership of common units, LTIP units and Series Two preferred units as the beneficial ownership of the number of shares of common stock for which such units may be redeemed (assuming, in the case of LTIP units and Series Two preferred units, that they have first been converted into common units) if Boston Properties elected to issue common stock rather than pay cash upon such redemption.
+Ownership of these units technically does not constitute beneficial ownership of common stock under SEC Rule 13d-3 because, pursuant to section 8.6 of the limited partnership agreement of the Operating Partnership, the holders of the common units, LTIP units and Series Two preferred units do not have the right to require Boston Properties to exchange such common units, or the common units into which LTIP units and Series Two preferred units are convertible, for shares of common stock.